Serverless: the culmination of 60 years of cloud innovation

 Finally, Serverless billing offers a never-before-seen level of granularity and cost efficiency.
 Serverless pay-as-you-go billing is as precise as its auto-scaling.
 Serverless users only pay for what they use, measured in milliseconds of runtime, megabytes of memory, and bytes of data sent and received.

 The most popular serverless products today are Functions-as-a-service (FaaS) and Containers-as-a-service (CaaS).
 With FaaS and CaaS, users divide their application into a number of small, single-purpose functions or containers, which the provider scales and executes in response to incoming requests.
 Many object storage products are also serverless, but not always labeled as such.
-The majority of S3-based object storage solutions available today require minimal configuration, offer pay-as-you-go billing, and will automatically scale up from zero to infinity.
+The majority of Amazon S3-based object storage solutions available today require minimal configuration, offer pay-as-you-go billing, and will automatically scale up from zero to infinity.

 Conclusion